Frontline Club

-The Frontline Club is a media club and registered charity created by Vaughan Smith, located near Paddington Station in London.
+The Frontline Club is a media club and registered charity co-founded by Vaughan and Pranvera Smith, located near Paddington Station in London.
 With a strong emphasis on conflict reporting, it aims to champion independent journalism, provide an effective platform from which to support diversity and professionalism in the media, promote safe practice, and encourage both freedom of the press and freedom of expression worldwide.